jmix-framework/jmix-petclinic/README.md

 </p>

-Jmix Petclinic is a Jmix platform example application dealing with the domain of a petclinic.
+Jmix Petclinic is an example application built with Jmix framework.
 It is based on the commonly known [Spring Petclinic](https://github.com/spring-projects/spring-petclinic) example.

-The Jmix Petclinic application deals with the domain of a Pet clinic and the associated business workflows to manage a pet clinic.

 ## Online Demo

-The demo of the Jmix Petclinic is available on: https://demo.jmix.io/petclinic
+The demo of the Jmix Petclinic is available at https://demo.jmix.io/petclinic

 ## Application Overview